Coen-Donk/Semester-3-software/README.md

 Implemented Branching in Github.
 Feature -> Dev -> Testing -> Release -> Production.

+CI Has been implemented on the testing branch so that it executes the tests there.
+Only once those are passed can it go to the next branch.

 ### 5. You recognize and take into account cultural differences between project stakeholders and ethical aspects in software development.

 For this learning outcome I covered what kind of differences I encountered in my semester 4 Creative Technology Team